Feat-FeAR/logSpace/content/docs/biophysics/markov_3.md

 \end{aligned}
 {{< /katex >}}
 In fact, the last vector equation holds unchanged whatever the (countable) dimension of \\(S\\).
-It tells us that, to calculate the distribution of states of the system at the next step, we just need to apply (via matrix product) the transition matrix to the probability distribution of states.
+It tells us that, in order to calculate the distribution of states of the system at the next step, we just need to apply (via matrix product) the transition matrix to the probability distribution of states.
 Hence, to evolve the system by two steps it will be sufficient to apply the \\(\bm{P}\\) matrix twice,
 $$
 \bm{\pi}\\!\left[k+2\right]=\bm{\pi}\\!\left[k\right]\bm{P}\bm{P}=\bm{\pi}\\!\left[k\right]\bm{P}^2